Department of Computer Science

 I design and build reliable networked systems with provable guarantees, drawing techniques from formal methods, distributed systems, and control theory.
-My research has been awarded the VMware Fellowship (one of the three winners worldwide, 2015), the HotSDN best paper award, the Feng Chen Memorial Award, the Gottlieb Fellowship, and the Wolfond Fellowship.
+I have been awarded the Google Cloud Platform Grant, the VMware Fellowship (one of the three winners worldwide, 2015), the HotSDN best paper award, the Feng Chen Memorial Award, the Gottlieb Fellowship, and the Wolfond Fellowship.
 Read more about my recent research here.

 I lead the HopNets lab and we have several openings for strong students and postdoctoral scholars!

 Academic BackgroundPh.D., Computer Science, University of Illinois, Urbana-Champaign, 2016.

 B.Sc., Computer Engineering, Sharif University of Technology, 2009.

 ContactEmail (preferred): first name at cs dot jhu dot edu